ISO 27001 Physical Security Perimeters | Annex A 7.1

 ISO 27001 Physical Security Perimeters

-ISO 27001 Annex A 7.1 Physical Security Perimeters is an ISO 27001 control that requires an organisation to have a physical security perimeter to protect offices and processing facilities.
+ISO 27001:2022 Annex A 7.1 Physical Security Perimeters is an ISO 27001 Annex A control that requires an organisation to have a physical security perimeter to protect offices and processing facilities.

 ISO 27001 Annex A 7.1 Purpose

-The purpose of Annex A 7.1, as a preventive control, is to ensure physical security is in place to stop people you don’t want to allow from gaining physical access to property and assets.
+ISO 27001:2022 Annex A 7.1 is a preventive control that ensures physical security is in place to stop unauthorised people from gaining physical access to property and assets.

 ISO 27001 Annex A 7.1 Definition